franky-adl/threejs-boilerplate/README.md

 ### How to run
 1. run `npm install`
-2. run `npm run start` will open a new chrome tab which shows you a ball and a rectangular plane
+2. run `npm run start` will open a new chrome tab which shows you a colorful square room